Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 • The audio guides provide valuable commentary in multiple languages, including English, Greek, French, German, Spanish, Italian, Russian, Chinese, and Japanese.

-• Using an audio guide enhances the museum experience.
-The insightful commentary provides historical context and interesting facts about the artefacts on display.
+• Using an Acropolis Museum audio guide enhances your experience.
+The insightful commentary provides historical context and interesting facts about the artifacts on display.

-• Restrooms: Well-maintained restrooms are available on each floor of the museum.
+• Restrooms: Well-maintained restrooms, including wheelchair-accessible restrooms, are available on each floor of the museum.

 Acropolis Museum Plan Your Visit